San Diego International Airport: Jet age

 In 2001, the San Diego County Regional Airport Authority (SDCRAA) was created by California State Assembly Bill 93.
 The SDCRAA assumed jurisdiction over the airport in December 2002.
 The Authority changed the airport's name from Lindbergh Field to San Diego International Airport in 2003, reportedly considering the new name "a better fit for a major commercial airport."

+The airport's first nonstop flight to Asia began in 2012 with a Tokyo flight.

 Relocation proposals

-The former Commuter Terminal, demolished in January 2024.
+The former Commuter Terminal, operated until 2015 and demolished in January 2024.

 As far back as 1950, there have been proposals to relocate San Diego International Airport.
 In 1950, the city of San Diego acquired what is today Montgomery-Gibbs Executive Airport and much of the land surrounding it through eminent domain to build a replacement airport, but the Korean War brought with it a massive expansion in jet traffic to nearby Naval Air Station Miramar, which soon rendered a commercial service airport in the area impractical.
 The CAA refused to fund any major enhancements to SDIA through the 1950s, and at various times the city proposed NAS North Island, Mission Bay, and Brown Field as replacements.
 Cost, conflicts with the Navy, and potential interference with other air traffic stymied these plans.

 While in 1964 the FAA finally agreed to an expansion of SDIA, which led to the construction of today's Terminal 1, it was only allowed with the assurance of San Diego Mayor Charles Dail that it would be a temporary measure until a replacement airport could be found.
 From that time until 2006, various public agencies conducted studies on potential locations for a replacement airport.
 One revisited a study done in the 1980s by the City in 1994 when Naval Air Station Miramar closed and was then immediately transferred to the US Marine Corps as Marine Corps Air Station Miramar.
 Another was by the City of San Diego in 1984 and another that started in 1996 and sat dormant with SANDAG until the airport authority was formed.

 In 2001, the SDCRAA projected SAN would be constrained by congestion between 2015 and 2022; the Great Recession, however, extended the forecast capacity limitations into the 2030s.
 In June 2006, SDCRAA board members selected Marine Corps Air Station Miramar as its preferred site for a replacement airport, despite military objections the compromises this would require would severely interfere with the readiness and training of aviators stationed at the air station.
 On November 7, 2006, San Diego County residents rejected an advisory relocation ballot that included a joint use proposal measure over these and related concerns over the potential impact reducing the region's military value would have on the defense-focused San Diego economy.
 With the relocation proposals now defeated, San Diego Airport began looking to improve its existing facilities.